severian42/GraphRAG-Local-UI/README.md

 I am committed to making GraphRAG Local UI the most comprehensive and user-friendly tool for working with knowledge graphs and local language models.
 Your feedback and suggestions are much needed in shaping the future of this project.

-Feel free to open an Issue if you run into an error, and I will try to address it as soon as possible to minimize any downtime you might experience.
+Feel free to open an Issue if you run into an error, and we will try to address it as soon as possible to minimize any downtime you might experience.

 ## 📦 Installation and Setup